 On this page get to know the basics.
 For some rules the basics are just a few words.

 Where there is a link, click to get what you need to know.
-For full details of rugby rules, follow this link to the IRB Laws.
+For full details of rugby rules, follow this link to the World Rugby Laws.

 No rules specifically mention the rugby sidestep.